 Share Your Project

-If you do this project, I would love to see what you come up with!
-Follow me on Instagram and tag @aberlehome in your photos of your finished peg people dolls!
+Now that you know how to make peg dolls, I would love to see what you come up with!
+Tag @aberlehome in your photos of your finished peg dolls on Instagram!